Q: At what age should I have my first colonoscopy?

 Q: Will my insurance cover the cost of the procedure?

-A: As with any service you are receiving, please contact your insurance company to verify if it is covered under your insurance plan.
+A: As with any service you are receiving, please contact your insurance company to verify that it is covered under your insurance plan.

 Q: Why do I need to have someone I know drive me home?